clokk/mdmcp-unity/Documentation/MDMCPServer.md

 ## 1. Server Overview

 The MCP server runs locally at `http://localhost:43210`.
 It acts as a bridge for tools and scripts to interact with the Unity Editor by sending JSON commands via POST requests.
 All actions are registered with Unity's Undo system, making them safe to use.
+The MCP bridge runs in single‑instance mode and targets `http://localhost:$MDMCP_PORT/` (default `43210`).
+Set the `MDMCP_PORT` environment variable if you change the Unity server port.

 ### Install (UPM - Git URL)